Top five best mini blenders

 This snazzy blender is a good option if you are on a budget.
 While it's not a Best Buy, it only misses out by a whisker.

 It's a one-speed blender that makes great smoothies and soups and it copes well with drier, fibrous mixes too.
-It's on the noisy side, and isn't the easiest to clean, but for the price it's a great little blender
+It's noisy, and isn't the easiest to clean, but for the price it's a great little blender.

 Find out which blender we're talking about - log in or try Which? for £1.